JoaoGFarias/JoaoGFarias.github.io/_posts/2018-08-21-scrum-testing-plan-.markdown

   - planning
   - automation
   - exploratory
 excerpt: "Mini-waterfall and separated/uncoordinated groups of developers and testers is a common problem.
-In this post, I will describe a simple planning ceremony to better integrate team members in testing activities. "
+In this post, I will describe a simple planning ceremony to better integrate team members in testing activities."
+toc: true
+toc_icon: "cog"
 ---

 ## Testing in Scrum Teams